Hotel Africa: the politics of escape (2012)

 -- The New York Times

 "Anyone who believes that race and ethnicity determine world views (or that multiracial classification is the enemy of traditional racial politics) will be challenged by Zachary's existential, make-your-own view of identity and his rigorous insistence on the instability of racial and ethnic categories.
-This ideological eclecticism and the array of sources on which the book draws shows that The Global Me is itself a hybrid, a work that crosses boundaries and eludes academic classification."
+This ideological eclecticism and the array of sources on which the book draws shows ... itself [as] a hybrid, a work that crosses boundaries and eludes academic classification."

 -- Alex Pang in The Atlantic Monthly